delphaber/yii-jade/README.md

         ),
         ...
     ```

-* You may want to add the following line, so the compiled templates will have passed data to a template in the main var list
+You may want to add the following line, so the compiled templates will have passed data to a template in the main var list

    ```php
             'prepend' => array('<?php extract((array)$data); ?>'),
    ```

-* Jade templates must have '.jade' extension
+It is possible to configure other variables: check the class variables in
+`CJadeViewRenderer.php`.
+Each public variable can be configured in your main.php
+yii configuration file, e.g.:

+    ```php
+    'components'=>array(
+        ...
+        'viewRenderer'=>array(
+            'class' => 'ext.yii-jade.CJadeViewRenderer',
+            'filePermission' => '775',
+        ),
+        ...
+    ```

+sets the file permissions of all the files yii-jade creates to 775.